 Another famous luqueno is Jose Luis Chilavert.
 He is considered by many to be the greatest soccer player to come out of Paraguay.
 Chilavert is also one of the world's leading free-kick specialists.
 This has made him the all-time leading scorer among professional keepers.

 Luque is a quaint town rich in history and culture.
-Its a great place to live!
+I think that it's a great place to live!